 Resonator controls – All of the students found and used the sliders for the mass and spring constant.
 As for the text boxes, all students found the text box to select which resonator was being controlled, and three of the students typed values into the mass and spring constant text boxes.

 Damping constant – All of the students found this and used it just fine.
 The students did seem to have a little trouble understanding what this was.
 All four of the students at some point near the beginning of the interview mentioned that they did not understand what it was.
 Three of them seemed to have it figured out by the end of the interview.
+TL: tips will include note use Waves on a String

 Gravity – All four students found this and turned it on and off.
 Only one student seemed to really understand that it wasn’t important and then turned it off for the remainder of the interview.
 The other three played with it several times throughout.
 One student said (after turning gravity on) that it sets a new equilibrium point for the masses.

 Ruler – All students found this and turned it on.
 Three of the four students went straight for the grabbable handles on the reference lines and figured out how to move them.
 Of these three, two of them actually used the reference lines and ruler to measure and compare the movement of the springs.
 Only one student found that the actual ruler could be moved.
 She also mentioned that she thought it should be flipped, because she thought of it as like a “y-axis” and thought the numbers should increase going up, rather than down.
+TL: use one like Waves on a string

 Reset All Button – Three of four students used this button.
 One never used it.